 For a quick performance measurement of the Fiber Filter it is convenient to collect samples of inbound and filtered liquid.
 These should be equal size samples (one fluid ounce is typical).
-These samples are poured into the center of a piece of cotton cloth; making a ball and twisting the cloth will force the liquid through the cloth.
+These samples are poured into the center of a piece of cotton cloth.
 The fiber will remain on the cloth, allowing a visual comparison between inbound and outbound.